 Ready for the Tab?
 Here's How Much It Costs to Build a Wet Bar in Your Home

-Here’s what you need to consider when pricing out your wet bar project.
+The cost of building a wet bar depends on many factors.
+Here’s what you need to consider when pricing out your project.

 Does a Wet Bar Add Value to a Home?

 According to Remodeling magazine’s cost-versus-value projection, a basement remodel with a home-based pub and bathroom is around 70%.